ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ### Keystroke in Inactive Window

-The `Send` AutoIt function emulates keystroke in the window that is active at the moment.
-It means that you can not minimize or switch to background the window where you want to emulate keystrokes.
+The `Send` AutoIt function simulates keystroke in the window that is active at the moment.
+It means that you can not minimize or switch to background the window where you want to simulate keystrokes.
 This is not suitable in some cases.
 AutoIt contains a function that is useful in this situation.
 This is a [`ControlSend`](https://www.autoitscript.com/autoit3/docs/functions/ControlSend.htm) function.

 We can rewrite our `Send.au3` script to use `ControlSend` function.
 This is a source of [`ControlSend.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/ControlSend.au3) script:
 ```AutoIt
 $hWnd = WinGetHandle("[CLASS:Notepad]")
 ControlSend($hWnd, "", "Edit1", "a")
 ```
 You can see that now we should specify the control name, class or id which will process the keystroke.
-The control has an `Edit1` classname in our case according to information from Au3Info tool.
+The control has an `Edit1` class name in our case according to information from Au3Info tool.

 We can use the API Monitor application to clarify the underlying WinAPI function that is called by `ControlSend`.
 This is a [`SetKeyboardState`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646314%28v=vs.85%29.aspx) WinAPI function.
 You can try to rewrite our `ControlSend.au3` application to use `SetKeyboardState` function directly for an exercise.

 But now we face a difficulty with sending keystrokes to the maximized DirectX window.
 The problem is that DirectX window has no internal controls.
 Actually, it will work correctly if you just skip the `controlID` parameter of the `ControlSend` function.

-This is a [`ControlSendDirectx.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/ControlSendDirectx.au3) script that emulates the `a` keystroke in the inactive Warcraft III window:
+This is a [`ControlSendDirectx.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/ControlSendDirectx.au3) script that simulates the `a` keystroke in the inactive Warcraft III window:
 ```AutoIt
 $hWnd = WinGetHandle("Warcraft III")
 ControlSend($hWnd, "", "", "a")